jungyup/build-component-interview-practice/README.md

         -   Once timer started user can click pause to pause the timer and click reset to reset the timer
         -   Reset button will be only shown if there is remaining time
         -   When time is up user will get notification if their browser is Safari on Mac, otherwise user will get window alert popup

+-   Shopping List
+    -   Create Shopping List to search items from public API
+    -   Used debounce function to show search results after 500ms after typing
+    -   Used store for state management and used compasables to leverages Vue Composition API to encapsulate and reuse stateful logic
+    -   The detailed information and requirements about the question can be found [here](https://frontendeval.com/questions/shopping-list)
+    -   The component link within this repo is [here](src/components/ShoppoingList.vue)
+    -   Implemented features
+        -   User can add item by clicking the item from the search results
+        -   The added item will be shown below search results
+        -   The added item will have its own checkbox and delete button
+        -   If user checks the checkbox it will have line-through style so that user can easily know that it is checked
+        -   User can uncheck the added item to revert back to original style
+        -   If user clicks delete button, then the item will removed from the cart